Modeling and Testing for Joint Association Using a Genetic Random Field Model: Method

 where $\bZ$ is an $n\times 1$ random vector following $N(0, \bB^2)$.
-Applying standard results on the distribution of quadratic form of normal random variables, we have
+Applying standard results on the distribution of quadratic form in normal random variables, we have

 where $\Phi_i$'s are i.i.d random variables with $ \chi^2_1$ distribution, and $\{\lambda_i\}$ are the eigenvalues of $\bB(\bS-\eta \bS^2)\bB$.
-The final p-value can be obtained by Davies' exact method (1980) for the weighted summation of independent Chi-square variables, similar to the p-value calculation used in SKAT (Wu, et al., 2011).
+The final p-value can be obtained by Davies' exact method (1980) for the weighted summation of independent Chi-square variables.

 The proposed test has several appealing properties.
 First, due to the analytical form of the test statistic, the computational burden is well controlled.
-Second, as $\hgamma$ in (\ref{Test}) is ancillary to $\zeta^2$, there is no need to plug in a consistent estimator for $\zeta^2$ as SKAT did.
-Third, similar to SKAT, the proposed method improves power by exploiting linkage disequilibrium and allowing for possible complex interactions among variants.
+Second, as $\hgamma$ in (\ref{Test}) is ancillary to $\zeta^2$, unlike SKAT, there is no need to plug in a consistent estimator for $\zeta^2$.
+Third, the proposed method improves power by exploiting LD and allowing for possible complex interactions among variants.
 Linkage disequilibrium can cause correlations between variants, especially when we consider nearby loci.
 Considering similarity in variants can naturally reduce the degree of freedom.
-In the extreme case where components of $\bG_i$ are ``perfectly correlated'', the similarity argument will consider the whole set as a single variable, whereas the typical linear regression will have $p$-degree of freedom.
+In the extreme case where components of $\bG_i$ are ``perfectly correlated'', the similarity argument will consider the whole set as a single variable.
 In addition, genetic variants involved in the disease pathway are more likely to interact with each other than contribute to risk individually, known as the epistatic variants effect.
 Specifying two-way interactions in a set of loci is a challenging high-dimensional problem and the situation gets even worse in modeling higher order interactions.
-Since in our GenRF model we do not directly model the relationship of $\bG_i$ with $Y_i$, the difficulty of modeling complex interactions are circumvented and the interaction effect is naturally included through measuring genetic similarity.
-Finally, as SKAT, the proposed GenRF test can boost power of testing rare variants by increasing their weights by specifying $w_k$ appropriately for variant $k$.
+Since GenRF does not directly model the relationship of $\bG_i$ with $Y_i$, the difficulty of modeling complex interactions are circumvented and the interaction effect is naturally incorporated through measuring genetic similarity.
+Finally, as SKAT, the GenRF test can boost power of testing rare variants by increasing their weights by specifying $w_k$ appropriately for variant $k$.